You Can Now Share Netflix Movies & TV On IG Stories — & Here's How

 This comes on the heels of Instagram's recent efforts to make Stories more integrative.
 Since September, users have been able to shop directly from Stories, and last June, Instagram integrated with Spotify to allow users to pair songs to their Stories.

-This also comes a week after Netflix announced that it will be raising its monthly subscription costs by 13 to 18% in the coming months.
+This also comes a week after Netflix announced that it will be raising its monthly subscription costs by 13 to 18% in the US in the coming months.

 Advertisement